 Surgical excision is usually done when other treatments have been ineffective.
 A sample of the wart is taken for evaluation and the remaining warts are surgically removed.

 If you're worried about the appearance of warts and home remedies haven't provided the desired relief, there's a solution to help you remove them.
-Contact Mid-County Dermatology in St. Louis, MO at 314-994-0200 or reach us online today.
+Contact Mid-County Dermatology in St. Louis, MO at 314-994-0200 or schedule online today.
 Let our St. Louis dermatology team assist you with the best wart treatment options tailored to your needs.